1999–2000 Gillingham F.C. season: Background and pre-season

 Significant redevelopment work took place at the club's Priestfield Stadium in the close season.
 The Rainham End terracing was demolished and a new stand of the same name built in its place over the summer.
 The main stand was also demolished, but the work to build its replacement encountered various delays.
 The new Medway Stand did not open to spectators until the latter stages of the season, and some of the facilities would not be completed until more than a year after work began.
 The project also caused financial problems for the club, as the work eventually cost significantly more than had been originally estimated.
 The team's first-choice kit, featuring blue and black striped shirts, was unchanged from the previous season with the exception of local newspaper the Medway News replacing dairy brand Kool as the shirt sponsor.
-A new change kit, to be worn in the event of a clash of colours with the opposition, was adopted, with yellow shirts replacing the previous season's black and red stripes.
+A new away kit, to be worn in the event of a clash of colours with the home team, was adopted, with yellow shirts replacing the previous season's black and red stripes.